bradcfisher/finch4alice/index.md

 * Launch Alice

-* When prompted to load a project, simple close the dialog by clicking 'Cancel'.
+* When prompted to load a project, simply close the dialog by clicking 'Cancel'.

 ![Select Project Dialog](images/readme/select_project_dialog.png "Click the 'Cancel' button to close this dialog")